 You can see me and how happy I looked.

 So. . .this is why we decided not to have granite in our master bath (view master bath “here“).

 Just too many bad memories.
-Learn from our mistakes.
+Learn from our mistake.

 Get references from family and friends.
 Investigate companies.